videojs/video.js/docs/guides/options.md

 > Type: `Array`, Default: `['html5']`

 Defines the order in which Video.js techs are preferred.
 By default, this means that the `Html5` tech is preferred.
-Other regisetered techs will be added after this tech in the order in which they are registered.
+Other registered techs will be added after this tech in the order in which they are registered.

 ### `userActions`